 How does the epidemic thunderstorm asthma forecasting system work?

-Epidemic thunderstorm asthma is thought to be caused by high grass pollen levels in the air and a certain type of thunderstorm.
+Epidemic thunderstorm asthma is thought to be caused by high grass pollen levels in the air and a certain type of thunderstorm with strong winds.

 Pollen forecasts are dependent on many factors including wind, temperature, rainfall, relative humidity and satellite-estimated grass coverage and condition.
-The current pollen forecasting model uses information about pollen counts collected over many years in Melbourne.
-Following the November 2016 epidemic thunderstorm asthma event, the Victorian Government purchased five new pollen monitors (known as "pollen traps"), which are now located across Victoria.
-This will greatly increase our understanding of pollen distribution across the state.
-These new pollen counts will also help us to verify and refine the pollen forecasting model.
+The current pollen forecasting model uses information about pollen counts collected over many years in Melbourne and two years across the state.
+Pollen collection at the current eight Victorian sites during the grass pollen season helps to verify and refine the pollen forecasting model.

 The system estimates the risk of an epidemic thunderstorm asthma event for the current day, the next day, and the day after that.